Sales, Customer Success & Account Management job market report cover, Pittsburgh, PA, 2026-06

 Mid-Career Candidates

-Biggest mistake: Leading with generic revenue claims instead of showing renewals, expansion, retention, territory growth, and deal complexity.
+Biggest mistake: Leading with years of experience instead of revenue retention, renewal, expansion, territory growth, and multi-stakeholder deal examples.

 Career Switchers